21JumpSuit/frontend-challenge/app-frontend/README.md

 In this readme, would like you to roughly explain what React is doing under the box of `<Challenge />` in `/components/Challenge.jsx`.
 Note that you need not explain anything in the context of NextJs and can just assume a plain React app.

+<Challenge /> is just a component of the React app, index.js imported Challenge.jsx therefore React renders everything inside of 'Challenge.jsx' and display it on index.js

 ### Bonus

 We recognize that there is room to grow here.
 Please feel free to tell us a way in which this challenge could be improved.